Saving is a good habit!

 - There isn’t a nomination facility in the case of PPF account for minors

-- PPF account holders can get a loan against the balance in the PPF account
+- PPF account holders are eligible for a loan based on the balance in their PPF account

-- The loan can be availed between the 3rd and 6th financial year of opening the account
+- The loan is available between the 3rd and 6th financial year of opening the account

-- The interest charged on the PPF account is 2% per annum
+- The interest rate on the PPF account is 2% per year

 - The principal amount has to be repaid first within 36 months from the first day of the month following the month in which the loan was taken